 Our courses have a minimum requirement of passes in two subjects at A-level or equivalent, as well as specific course requirements.
 We also accept a wide range of qualifications besides A-levels for entry to our courses.

-For some of our courses in the School of Health and Psychological Sciences we have selection days which also form an important part of the application process.
+For some of our courses in the School of Health & Psychological Sciences we have selection days which also form an important part of the application process.

 Finally, you must be accepted by the course admissions tutor.
 The actual offer you receive may differ from the listed requirements as many of our courses are competitive so the minimum requirements do not guarantee admission.